Update: This offer for the Starwood Preferred Guest® Credit Card from American Express has expired. Learn more about the current offers here.

 I value Membership Rewards points at ~1.7 cents each, so to me the card offers the equivalent of a ~3.4% return on the first $50,000 spent annually, which is incredible.
 This is the single best credit card in terms of the return it offers on everyday spend.
 While Ford picked up this card last year shortly after it was introduced, I haven’t yet picked up the card, though I’m finally at a point where I’m able to do so.

 Why I haven’t yet gotten the Blue Business Plus Card

-The reason I haven’t gotten this card yet is because American Express typically limits you to having five of their credit cards at any given point (this excludes charge cards, like The Platinum Card® from American Express, The Business Platinum® Card from American Express OPEN, and The Business Gold Rewards Card from American Express OPEN).
+The reason I haven’t gotten this card yet is because American Express typically limits you to having five of their credit cards at any given point (this excludes charge cards, like The Platinum Card® from American Express, The Business Platinum® Card from American Express, and American Express® Business Gold Card).

 My plan was to cancel the (now discontinued) Blue for Business Credit Card and replace it with The Blue Business℠ Plus Credit Card from American Express.
 The reason I’ve been waiting is because that card offered a 30% annual relationship bonus on the cardmember anniversary.
 I spent about $50,000 on the card last year, so that’s a sizable number of points.

 Those ~15,000 bonus points finally posted in the past few days, which is why I can now cancel the card.

 My strategy for getting the Blue Business Plus Card